PicassoEEA/legged_robot/README.md

 Here are some demo videos of the performance of the robot dog(https://drive.google.com/drive/folders/1-3u4MFsINuggVaRiVoGgDMhkyEvuZgEe?usp=sharing)

 #
+**Reports**

+In this directory, all of our progress reports and testing plans are uploaded.
+It should be useful for new users to understand what we are doing and how to start this project.

+#

+**Attempts to start this project**

+1.
+2.

+#

 ## Team member
 Bowen Ma, Shun Zhang, Xiteng Yao, Yichen Wang, Yihe Bi